freeeakn/freeeakn/README.md

 - 👋 Hi, I’m @freeeakn
 - 👀 I’m interested in computer science and some web
--                             like my OpenFly project
-- 🌱 I’m currently learning algoritms in c, c++ and
--                 python, practice in web html and css and vue
+- 🌱 I’m currently learning algoritms in c and python, practice in web html css and vueJs